Tel Amnora

 The hospital grounds also holds a small chapel to Saint Rheawyn, who the Pilgrim's teach was actually an early preacher of Freya's truths.
 The chapel is centered on a twenty-foot statue of Saint Rheawyn meditating in Charitor dress.

-Crossroads District
+Crossroads Market

-The Crossroads District is located where two major thoroghfares of Tel Amnora meet.
+The Crossroads Market is located where two major thoroghfares of Tel Amnora meet.
 It is centered on the Crossroads Market, an anthill of vendors, merchants, hawkers, and tradesfolk from dawn til dusk.
 It is a large paved square, lined with artisan workshops.
 At the center of the market square stands a 200-feet tall obelisk of white stone.

 The Two Unicorns Inn